jacob-pro/sunrise-sunset-calculator/README.md

 It will work at all latitudes on Earth, although the step size option controls the shortest day/night lengths that will be detected, which is configured with a reasonable default based on the input latitude.

+## License

+All my work is LGPL, but the `spa.c` has its own separate license, so take this into account.